 Your MP has a duty to represent you as their constituent and a letter from your MP will have more weight than individuals writing to the Secretary of State directly.

-Personalised letters to your MP detailing your own experience also have more weight than standard letters sent out.
+Personalised letters to your MP detailing your own experience can help your MP understand your concerns and convince them to support you.
 It’s therefore important to include details about how you and your tenants have been affected by the coronavirus outbreak and any actions you have taken to support your tenants.